foundata/proxmox-pve-backup-usb/CONTRIBUTING.md

 * Use Issues if you want to report a problem or want to see a feature.
 * Create a pull requests (PR) to submit code.
-* Send an email to the maintainer if you have something to discuss (no support request).
+* Send an email to the maintainer if you have something to discuss (no support requests).

 ## Issues